Paramagnon-Interference Mechanism for Three-Dimensional Bond Order in Kagome Metals AV$_3$Sb$_5$ (A=Cs, Rb, K): Analysis by the Density-Wave Equation: Introduction

 It is important to understand the BO state because it is an essential electronic property in kagome metals.
 Many theoretical researches have been performed.
 The BO is formed in the presence of strong off-site interaction $I$.
 Large $I$ is mediated by the effective off-site electron correlations \cite{Thomale2013,SMFRG,Neupert2021,Balents2021,Tazai-kagome}.
 The bond-stretching phonon also mediates $I$ \cite{phonon-kagome}.
 The absence of acoustic phonon anomaly at $T_{\rm BO}$ \cite{Kohn} indicates the important contribution from the electron correlations.
 In Ref. \cite{Tazai-kagome}, the authors found that the BO is naturally induced by the ``paramagnon-interference (PMI) mechanism'', which is dropped in the mean-field-type approximations.
-This mechanism naturally explains the orbital and bond orders observed in Fe-based and cuprates superconductors \cite{Kontani-AdvPhys}.
+This mechanism naturally explains the orbital and bond orders observed in Fe-based and cuprate superconductors \cite{Kontani-AdvPhys}.

-Recently, the three-dimensional (3D) nature of the BO in kagome metals has attracted increasing attention because it drastically changes the electronic properties of kagome metals.
+Recently, the three-dimensional (3D) nature of the BO in kagome metals has attracted increasing attention because it drastically alters their electronic properties.
 Depending on the carrier doping and the pressure, the BO states with period-1, period-2, and period-4 along the $c$-axis, which are called the $2\times2\times C$ BO ($C=1,2,4$), have been reported.
-In the case of $C=2$, the SoD or TrH stacking is realized for $\{q_1^z,q_2^z,q_3^z\}=\{\pi,\pi,0\}$, while SoD-TrH alternating stacking is realized for $\{q_1^z,q_2^z,q_3^z\}=\{\pi,0,0\},\{\pi,\pi,\pi\}$, where $q_m^z$ is the $z$ component of wavevector in the $m$th BO.
+As shown in Figs. \ref{fig:fig2} (a) and (b), in the case of $C=2$, TrH-SoD alternating vertical stacking BO (v-BO) is realized for $\{q_1^z,q_2^z,q_3^z\}=\{\pi,\pi,\pi\}$, while the nematic TrH or SoD shift stacking BO (s-BO) is realized for $\{q_1^z,q_2^z,q_3^z\}=\{\pi,\pi,0\}$, where $q_m^z$ is the $z$ component of wavevector in the $m$th BO.
+In the nematic s-BO, $C_6$ symmetry is broken to $C_2$.
+The nematic director is represented by the arrow connecting the $C_6$ center of the upper layer to that of the lower layer, as shown in Fig. \ref{fig:fig2} (b).